Module 13: Transformers

 Layer Normalization: The Stability Foundation

-Unlike batch normalization which normalizes across the batch dimension, layer norm normalizes each sample independently across its features.
-This independence is crucial for transformers processing variable-length sequences.
-Consider a batch containing both short and long sequences: batch normalization would compute statistics mixing these fundamentally different inputs, while layer norm treats each position independently.
+Unlike batch normalization, which mixes statistics across the batch dimension, layer norm normalizes each sample independently across its features.
+That independence is what makes it work for variable-length sequences: a batch containing a 10-token tweet and a 500-token paragraph would give batch norm meaningless mixed statistics, but layer norm treats each position on its own.

 class LayerNorm: